ssstonebraker/log4j-scan-turbo/README.md

 # log4j_CVE-2021-44228_tester
-Test for log4j vulnerability across your external footprint
+Test for the log4j vulnerability ( CVE-2021-44228 ) across your external footprint

 ## Example Use